adonisjs/v6-docs/content/docs/http/assets_bundling.md

 The URL to prefix when generating links for assets in production.
 If you upload the Vite output to a CDN, then the value of this property should be the CDN server URL.

-Ensure to update the backend config to use the same `assetsUrl` value.
+Ensure you update the backend configuration to use the same `assetsUrl` value.

 </dd>
 </dl>